The Martian System

-There have been many different spacecraft that are still orbiting Mars and are still sending vast amounts of data back to Earth so that it can be translated and used.
+There have been many different spacecraft that are still orbiting Mars and are still sending vast amounts of data back to Earth to be translated and used.
 Other rovers are still on the planet that is currently working on missions.
 They are checking to see how habitable the Martian surface is.
 They are also looking for traces of water.
 Some of the rovers are still exploring different craters.

 Active Missions to Mars

-● ExoMars Trace Gas Orbiter occurred in 2016.
-This mission included a gas trace orbiter along with an entry, descent, and landing module.
+- The ExoMars Trace Gas Orbiter mission included a gas trace orbiter and an entry, descent, and landing module.
 The demonstrator module crashed after its descent to the Martian surface.
-The main goal of this mission was to search for various trace gasses that could be anywhere on the surface.
+This mission’s main goal was to search for various trace gasses that could be anywhere on the surface.

-● Curiosity is another name for the Mars Science Laboratory.
-This is another rover that will be used on Mars.
+- The popular rover Curiosity is a part of the Mars Science Laboratory mission launched.
 It landed in the Gale Crater.
 Curiosity has already discovered that this crater was once a part of a lake.
 It has also found organic material.

-● Mars Reconnaissance Orbiter is currently in orbit around Mars and has been since 2006.
-The main goal of this mission is to find evidence of past water sources on this planet.
-While searching for water, this orbiter is also trying to mark possible landing sites for future excursions on the surface of the planet.
-This also monitors Martian weather on a daily basis.
+- Mars Reconnaissance Orbiter is currently in orbit around Mars.
+The mission of the MRO is to find evidence of past water sources on this planet.
+While searching for water, this orbiter also seeks to mark possible landing sites for future excursions on the planet’s surface.

 Elon Musk Plans